-All video introductions for each study can be found here:
+All video introductions for the studies can be found at: Sabbath School on the Move YouTube Channel

-The subject for this quarter is the Book of Jeremiah.
+The subject for this quarter is Rebellion and Redemption.

 You may comment back to us by email (details on the About page)